telerik/xaml-docs/controls/radpdfviewer/unsupported-features.md

 * Encrypted documents when a non-standard encryption method is used, or the document is password-protected.

-* JPXDecode filter: This filter do not work out of the box.
+* JPXDecode filter: This filter does not work out of the box.
 However, there is API allowing to plug-in custom user-defined filters.
 This API is described in the [Customize PDF Rendering]({%slug radpdfviewer-customize-pdf-rendering%}) topic and an [SDK example](https://github.com/telerik/xaml-sdk/tree/master/PdfViewer/CustomDecoder) showing the approach is available in our SDK repository on GitHub.

 * Annotations: Of all annotations, only link is supported.